Choosing upgrade strategy

 - for versions below 11.0.9, a two-step upgrade can be performed: first to 11.0.9, and then to Plesk Onyx.

 - for version 9.5 or earlier, it is recommended to set up a new server with Plesk Onyx, and then transfer the accounts and websites to the new server.
 Please see Plesk Migration and Transfer Guide for details.

-at least 3GB of free disk space should be available in each of the following directories:
+At least 3GB of free disk space should be available for each of the following directories: